blue-alexa/spark-project/visualization/README.md

 # All notebook can run individually.
-# here is reference the code: https://github.com/experiencor/deep-viz-keras
+  here is reference the code and documentations: https://raghakot.github.io/keras-vis/